 The guide to the Bridges of Madison County

-Imes Covered Bridge, one of the Bridges of Madison County
+Imes Covered Bridge, the easternmost of the Bridges of Madison County

 Imagine the romance of The Bridges of Madison County